 It is a common misconception among people that domestic violence involves only hitting or physical form of abuse to the other person.
 However, it also includes non-physical abuse, such as:

 By filing an order of protection, you can immediately put a limit to several rights of the abuser, such as entry to your home, visiting family members, and contacting you in any way.
-In the case of a marriage, the abused spouse can put restriction on visiting their children, and it can give them an upper hand in a future divorce action as well.
+In the case of a marriage, the abused spouse can put restrictions on visiting their children, and it can give them an upper hand in a future divorce action as well.

 Whether you have been a victim of domestic violence or falsely accused of the act, the experienced attorneys at Keller Legal Services can provide aggressive representation and produce solid evidence at the order of protection hearing to support your position.
 In addition, we can also help you seek a modification of an existing order of protection to put further restrictions on the defendant.